 Climate Social Innovation Labs

-This May, the Training Academy will be hosting a series of Climate Social Innovation Lab across Canada, asking the question: “how can the outdoor sector manage and mitigate the effects and impacts of climate change for an adaptable and more resilient industry?”
+In May, the Training Academy hosted a series of Climate Social Innovation Lab across Canada, asking the question: “how can the outdoor sector manage and mitigate the effects and impacts of climate change for an adaptable and more resilient industry?”

 What is a Social Innovation Lab?